-

 Frequently asked questions

-These tips can help as you get ready to apply for high school seniors scholarships.
+These tips can help as you get ready to apply for high school senior scholarships.

 When are scholarship application deadlines?